coolshare/ReactReduxPattern/README.md

         }
     }

-   5).*Proxy Component*: a higher-order component is a function that takes a component and returns a new component.
+   6).*A higher-order component*: a higher-order component is a function that takes a component and returns a new component.

    Example (in TodoList.js)